kondrak/vkQuake2/README.md

 - players can now change texture filtering modes from within the video menu
 - mouse acceleration has been disabled
 - console contents can be scrolled with mouse wheel
-- HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with `hudscale` console command)
+- HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with the `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90
 - warped texture effect (lava, water, slime) is now properly drawn (though only in Vulkan and software renderers!)
 - software renderer has been completely replaced with [KolorSoft 1.1](https://github.com/qbism/Quake2-colored-refsoft) - this adds colored lighting and fixes severe instabilities of the original implementation